hasemac/tokamak_equilibrium/doc/grad_shafranov_eq.md

 # Grad-Shafranov equation

-## Each components of magnetic field
+## Each component of magnetic field

 ```math
 \begin{align*}